Kristof D'haene

-Kristof D'haene (born 6 June 1990 in Kortrijk) is a Belgian professional football player.
-He plays as winger as well as wing back and is currently on the books of Kortrijk.
+Kristof D'haene (born 6 June 1990) is a Belgian professional football player who plays as winger as well as wing back for an amateur side SK Roeselare.

 Career

 He made his Cercle Brugge debut in the UEFA Europa League confrontation against TPS Turku, when he replaced Frederik Boi in the 78th minute.
 Cercle Brugge eventually won the match 1–2.
 On 21 November 2010, Kristof D'haene scored the only goal in the Bruges derby.
 Kristof D'haene played for Club Brugge until mid-2010.
-He joined, Belgian club, KV Kortrijk in 2015 and he became an integral part of the team, making 41 appearances in 2018–19 season.
+He joined Kortrijk in 2015 and became an integral part of the team, making 41 appearances in 2018–19 season.

+On 14 June 2023, D'haene agreed to join an amateur side SK Roeselare in the fifth-tier Belgian Division 3.